devzero-inc/microservice-example/README.md

     ![share dropdown](/images/share-link-dropdown.png)

-3. Select port 3000 (where the web app is listening), then click 'Create share link':
+3. Select port 3000 (where the web app is listening), then click 'Create link':

     ![create share link for port 3000](/images/create-share-link.png)